Entering Grade 9

 by Tommie Smith, Derrick Barnes, & Dawud Anyabwile On October 16, 1968, during the medal ceremony at the Mexico City Olympics, Tommie Smith, the gold medal winner in the 200-meter sprint, and John Carlos, the bronze medal winner, stood on the podium in black socks and raised their black-gloved fists to protest racial injustice inflicted upon African Americans.
 Both men were forced to leave the Olympics, received death threats, and faced ostracism and continuing economic hardships. |

-The book images on this page will redirect you to Amazon.com where you have the option of purchasing the title.
-We are members of the Amazon Affiliates program and any purchases made through these links generate a small commission that benefits
+*The Amazon Links on this page will redirect you to Amazon.com where you have the option of purchasing the title.

-The Wheeler Library.
-Thanks for your support!
+Thank you for your support!

-The Wheeler Library.
-Thanks for your support!
+Thank you for your support!